How to Get an Order for Seizure and Sale to Enforce a Judgment

 On the other hand, in criminal trials (where the State is involved in prosecuting accused persons), the State is actively involved in ensuring that convicted persons serve out their sentences.

-What is a Writ of Seizure and Sale (WSS)?
+What is an Enforcement Order for Seizure and Sale of Property?

-Under a WSS, the Judgment Creditor can request the court, who then authorises the Bailiff, to seize property belonging to the Judgment Debtor to pay the judgment debt.
-Bailiffs are officers of the court who are empowered to handle enforcement proceedings commenced by parties in respect of court judgments and orders.
+Under an enforcement order for seizure and sale of property, the Judgment Creditor can request the court, who then authorises the Bailiff, to seize property belonging to the Judgment Debtor to pay the judgment debt.
+Bailiffs are officers of the court who are empowered to handle enforcement proceedings commenced by parties in respect of court orders.

 The Judgment Debtor’s premises may be accessed in order to seize his/her property.
 The seized property may later be sold via public auction (see below).